Gambrinius/Algorithms/README.md

-# Algorithms
+# Algorithms and Scripts
-Push some realized algorithms written on Python
+Push to this repository some realized algorithms and scripts written on Python.
+Task descriptions in the files.